 Ding ding ding.
 The uncinate fasciculus!!
 That bridge which showed up on the brain scans solely for people with general anxiety disorder.

-Even more fascinating, the effect of this FAAH gene variant caused anxiety behavior (across species) in adolescents and adulthood...but not childhood.
+Even more fascinating, the effect of this FAAH gene variant caused anxiety behavior (across species) in adolescence and adulthood...but not childhood.

-It was tied to the development of general anxiety as result of brain development!
+It was tied to the development of general anxiety as a result of brain development!

 What does the FAAH gene do?

 It breaks down Anandamide, our "bliss" molecule (also an endocannabinoid).

 Too much FAAH (from gene variant) and you don't have enough Anandamide.

 What's the net effect of FAAH on anxiety?

 Reduced anxiety-like behavior induced by genetic and pharmacological inhibition of the endocannabinoid-degrading enzyme fatty acid amide hydrolase (FAAH) is mediated by CB1 receptors